-Drawing on principles of community and movement lawyering, the Just Transition Clinic leverages transactional law and regulatory and policy advocacy to address the disproportionate effects of climate change on low-income communities of color; prioritize worker health, dignity, and ownership, particularly for communities that have been historically excluded from the benefits of economic development; and shift economic activity to sustainable production.
+The Just Transition Clinic deploys multiple modes of lawyering to (1) address the disproportionate effects of climate change on low-income communities of color; (2) prioritize worker health, dignity, and ownership, particularly for communities that have been historically excluded from the benefits of economic development, and (3) shift economic activity to sustainable production.
+Students within the Clinic will explore how transactional, litigation and regulatory and policy advocacy strategies can be leveraged in partnership with community groups to build power and create systemic change.

+The seminar is closely integrated with fieldwork and weekly case meetings, establishes a theoretical and substantive framework for students’ advocacy, and provides an opportunity for students to reflect on their professional identities as lawyers and the role of lawyers within community-led social movements.
 Students assess the principles of the environmental justice movement and apply those principles to develop legal strategies and legal practice skills.

-The clinic seminar, paired with weekly case meetings, establishes a theoretical and substantive framework for students’ advocacy and provides an opportunity for students to reflect on their professional identities as lawyers and the role of lawyers within community-led social movements.

 Students will be expected to act as “first chairs” in their cases, responsible for developing and implementing their plan for client counseling and representation.
 Students have regular case meetings with the clinic director and work with clients and colleagues.

 The course is limited to eight (8) students and is open to J.D. and LL.M. students.
 There are no prerequisites.
 Interested students are encouraged to contact Professor Camille Pannu ([email protected]) to discuss their interest and any questions.